neumino/neumino.github.io/movies.md

 ### Backdraft 2
-*Released on 2019-05-14, vote average 6.4*
+*Released on 2019-05-14, vote average 6.3*

-Fire investigator Sean McCaffrey, son of the late Steven &#34;Bull&#34; McCaffrey, is now working at the same Chicago firehouse along with his uncle Brian.
-When Sean is assigned to investigate a deadly fire, he and partner Maggie soon realize that they are dealing with something much more than a routine fire.
-The clues they discover lead them down a treacherous path of arson, murder, and international terrorism.
-Sean must use his intuition, along with the help of infamous jailed arsonist Ronald Bartel, in a race to find out who is behind the fire and stop them from accomplishing their devious plans.
+Years after the original Backdraft, Sean, son of the late Steve &#34;Bull&#34; McCaffrey, is assigned to investigate a deadly fire only to realize it is something much more sinister.

 <iframe id="player"
 	type="text/html"